kubevirt/user-guide/vm-presets.md

 KubeVirt uses Kubernetes `Labels` and `Selectors` to determine which `VirtualMachinePresets` apply to any given `VirtualMachine`, similarly to how `PodPresets` work in Kubernetes.
-The `VirtualMachine` is marked with an Annotation upon successful completion.
+If any setting from a `VirtualMachinePreset` is applied to a `VirtualMachine`, the `VirtualMachine` will be marked with an Annotation upon completion.

 Any domain structure can be listed in the `spec` of a `VirtualMachinePreset`. e.g. Clock, Features, Memory, CPU, or Devices such network interfaces.
 All